-35. Correct calibration is dependent upon correct identification of the analyte (see paragraphs 69-82).
-Bracketing calibration should be used unless the determination system has been shown to be free from significant drift in its
+35. Correct calibration is dependent upon correct identification of the analyte (see paragraphs 69-81).
+Bracketing calibration should be used unless the determination system has been shown to be free from significant drift in its absolute (external standardisation) or relative (internal standardisation) response.
+In a batch of parallel determinations (e.g. ELISA with 96-well plates), the calibration standards should be distributed to detect differences in response due to position.
+Responses used to quantify residues must be within the dynamic range of the detector.

 36. Batch sizes for determination should be adjusted so that detector response to a single injection of bracketing calibration standards does not drift >20% at \geq 2 x LCL, or >30% at 1-2 x LCL (if the LCL is close to the LOQ).
-If the drift exceeds these values, repeat of determinations is not necessary where the samples clearly contain no analyte, providing that the LCL response remains measurable throughout the batch.
+If the drift exceeds these values, repeat of determinations is not necessary where the samples clearly contain no analyte, providing that the response at the calibration level corresponding with the reporting level (RL) remains measurable throughout the batch.

-37. Extracts containing high-level residues may be diluted to bring them within the calibrated range but, where calibration solutions must be matrix-matched (paragraph 46) the concentration of matrix extract may have to be adjusted.
+37. Extracts containing high-level residues may be diluted to bring them within the calibrated range.
+Where calibration solutions must be matrix-matched (paragraph 44) the concentration of matrix extract may also have to be adjusted.